Top Advice for Athletes From Our Professional Sleep Coaches

 Everybody knows that eating patterns can have an immediate effect on sleep.
 For instance, excessive caffeine intake, or eating too soon before bedtime, can cause problems.
 And, there’s some science that supports the old advice of drinking warm milk before you go to sleep.

-One’s overall diet is even more important.
+Your overall diet is even more important.
 Simply put, a healthy diet that helps maintain health and performance during the day will help sleep performance, as well.
 This works in a lot of ways, from providing the essential nutrients that help the brain work its best, to preventing or reducing health conditions like obesity and diabetes.

 Our sleep coaches start by understanding the client’s vitals (including weight, age, and blood pressure), when they take their meals on a daily basis, and their diet as a whole.
 They’re all important.
 Professional athletes also work with nutritionists to build meal plans with caloric and nutrient intakes customized for their needs.